canqin001/UODA/README.md

 ```

 ## Acknowledgement
-Our implementation of UODA heavily relies on [MME](https://github.com/VisionLearningGroup/SSDA_MME).
+Our implementation of UODA heavily relies on the open-source code of [MME](https://github.com/VisionLearningGroup/SSDA_MME).